- Submit exam application any time prior to or after graduation.

-A: All AACN Certification Corporation exams are accredited by the National Commission for Certifying Agencies (NCCA).
-AACN’s APRN certification exams are recognized as meeting the national criteria for APRN licensure by the National Council of State Boards of Nursing (NCSBN) and by individual state boards of nursing.
+The ACNPC-AG exam is accredited by the National Commission for Certifying Agencies (NCCA).
+Our APRN certification exams are recognized as meeting the national criteria for APRN licensure by the National Council of State Boards of Nursing (NCSBN) and by individual state boards of nursing.

 Board certified in the nursing world simply refers to certification from a nationally-accredited organization that is governed by a board of directors.
 As such, AACN certification programs are, indeed, board certified.

-Q: Do state boards of nursing accept AACN’s ACNPC-AG exam?
+Do state boards of nursing accept the ACNPC-AG exam?

 ACNPC-AG certification provides an opportunity for advanced practice nurses to further validate their skills and knowledge, and allows for reimbursement for services provided by Medicare and Medicaid (CMS).

-Yes, AACN Certification Corporation’s ACNPC-AG exam is offered via computer-based testing at more than 175 AMP testing sites across the U.S. For a listing of computer-based testing sites visit www.goAMP.com.
+Yes, AACN Certification Corporation’s ACNPC-AG exam is offered via computer-based testing at more than 300 PSI test sites across the U.S. For a list of test sites visit the PSI Website.

 The exam is in a computer linear format, so candidates may skip and mark items and then review and answer them later.
 Candidates are allowed 3½ hours to complete the exam.

-Eligibility requirements are congruent with NCSBN’s Criteria for APRN Certification Programs and The Essentials of Master’s Education for Advanced Practice Nursing.
+Eligibility requirements are congruent with NCSBN’s Criteria for APRN Certification Programs and the Essentials of Master’s Education for Advanced Practice Nursing.
 Details can be found in the ACNPC-AG Exam Handbook.